john4pius/udacity-CDO-capstone-project/README.md

-# UDACITY CLOUD DEVOPS CAPSTONE PROJECT
+# Udacity Cloud devOps Capstone Project

 In this project I developed a CI/CD pipeline for micro services applications with blue/green deployment.